zendesk/maxwell/docs/docs/config.md

 --kafka_partition_by                          | what fields to hash for partition key: [database, table, primary_key] | database
 --kafka_topic                                 | kafka topic to write to. | maxwell
 &nbsp;
---replication_host                            | mysql host to replicate from | schema-store host --replication_password                        | password on replication server | (none)
+--replication_host                            | mysql host to replicate from.
+Only specify if different from `host` (see notes) | schema-store host
+--replication_password                        | password on replication server | (none)
 --replication_port                            | port on replication server | 3306
 --replication_user                            | user on replication server